On the Rocks: A Political Comedy: Plot

 In the near future Britain is descending into social chaos as a result of economic collapse.
 The Liberal Prime minister, Sir Arthur Chavender, is having to find a way to deal with the problem.
 A national government has not worked.
 In the Cabinet Room the Prime Minister meets various advisers, members of his family, a mysterious female doctor, and deputations from the people.
 Chavender is described as a typical politician, who "could be trusted to talk and say nothing, to thump the table and do nothing".
 When the deputation representing the unemployed arrives, Chavender suavely dismisses them with empty promises, but finds himself disturbed by the resentment of the more perceptive delegates.
 A conversation with his wife further weakens his self-confidence.

 Chavender meets with Old Hipney, a veteran of the Labour movement.
 Hipney says that parliament has had its day.
 Decisive leadership is needed.
 A female doctor arrives and tells him that he will die of mental enervation unless he changes.
 Chavender has a radical change of heart.
 Inspired by Stalin, he proposes to introduce wholesale nationalisation of industry and compulsory public service.
 He meets with members of the Labour and Conservative parties, who initially approve his plan, as does Sir Jafna Pandranath, a Sri Lankan millionaire who represents the business interests of the British Empire.
 Soon, however, negotiations break down, and Chavender says that a dictatorship is the only answer to stop the ineffective chatter and competing interests of the various factions.
 Dexter Rightside, the Conservative leader, is horrified and promises to provoke a counter-revolution should any such thing happen.
 The Labour figures are also appalled that the independence of Trades Unions will be lost.
 Pandranath, however, is in favour of the scheme, declaring democracy to be dead.
 Hipney states that we need a new Napoleon.
 Chavender agrees that such a man might be needed, but that he would hate the man for the brutality of the regime he would have to introduce to make it work.
 The mob of the unemployed then break into the room, smashing windows and singing "England arise!".

 Politics

 The politics of the play have been interpreted in various ways.
-Chavender appears to express distate for dictatorship while also believing it will be necessary.
+Chavender appears to express distaste for dictatorship while also believing it will be necessary.
 At one point he says that people "are ready to go mad with enthusiasm for any man strong enough to make them do anything, even if it is only Jew baiting, provided it's something tyrannical, something coercive, something that we all pretend no Englishman would submit to".
 Margery Morgan argues that the Carlylean attacks on democracy articulated by Hipley define him as a Mephistophelian figure, trying to tempt Chavender, but that play presents the fascistic solution he proposes as unacceptable.
 Gareth Griffith, however, argues that "the play's message is not as obviously salutatory as Morgan suggests", since it contains "an underlying commitment to ruthlessness in public life".